junxit/us-congress-bills-113/derived/amendments.md

 ### 43 U.S.C. § 1752

-> by striking “ten years” each place it appears and inserting “20 years”; and
+> by striking “ten years” each place it appears and inserting “20 years”;

 | | |
 |---|---|